It’s a perennial question for morning runners: what to eat before running in the morning?

 Short answer- NO!

-Long answer – it depends on how long and how intense your run is going to be.
+Long answer – it depends on how long and intense your run will be.

 Most runners can run for up to an hour on an empty stomach without their energy levels flagging- particularly if they’ve eaten a good dinner the night before.

-Some runners may need some pre-run fuel to power up, while other elite runners can clock up longer times for fasted workouts due to their efficient running economy.
+Some runners may need a pre-run snack or pre-run meal to power up, while other runners can run just fine without it due to their efficient running economy

 How Much to Eat and When

-If you do choose to eat before a morning run, you want to have digested your food just right.
+If you do choose to eat before a morning run, you want to digest your food just right.

-You don’t want to be starved or stuffed, you want your stomach to feel settled, and you want to have enough energy to make the most of your run.
+You don’t want to be starved or stuffed; you want your stomach to feel settled, and to have enough energy to make the most of your run.

-This balancing act may seem like an art form, but it is fairly simple if you follow these basic rules:
+This balancing act may seem like an art form, but it is fairly simple if you follow these general rules:

-- And as for the amount- keep it light.
-A small meal or a snack is likely to sit better.
+• And as for the amount- keep it light.
+A small meal or a snack that is made up of simple carbs is likely to sit best.

 Does a Morning Coffee Help or Hinder?

-With most people drinking coffee, and the majority (83%!) of those coffee drinkers enjoying a cup in the morning, coffee is a cornerstone of many of our mornings.
+With most people drinking coffee and the majority (83%!)1Coffee drinking consumers in the U.S. by time of day 2020. (n.d.).
+Statista. https://www.statista.com/statistics/323438/coffee-drinking-consumers-in-the-us-by-time-of-day/ of those coffee drinkers enjoying a cup in the morning, coffee is a cornerstone of many of our mornings.

 For those of you who can’t even comprehend getting up for a morning run without a cup of coffee– we have some good news!

-Aside from its all-around deliciousness, coffee is a stimulant drug, meaning that it speeds up the rate at which signals fire from the brain to the body.
+Aside from its all-around deliciousness, coffee is a stimulant drug,2Alcohol and Drug Foundation.
+(2023, June 20).
+Caffeine.
+ADF – Alcohol & Drug Foundation. https://adf.org.au/drug-facts/caffeine/ meaning that it speeds up the rate at which signals fire from the brain to the body.

 This leads to the release of adrenaline- the stress hormone that gives you that coveted caffeinated buzz.